edf1101/Formula-1.5-Calculator/README.md

 - Pandas dataframe compatible

 ## Basic Demo
-Here is a brief guide on how to use basic functionality, most tools are shown either here, in the demos or aren't too hard to figure out from the library file as its ~200 lines
+Here is a brief guide on how to use basic functionality, most tools are shown in the demos or aren't too hard to figure out from the library file as its ~200 lines

 ```
 import f1point5 as f1